 McFarquhar Et al. (2017) discusses this point on page 15, and Figure 11-7 using a CIP probe.
-Their results indicate that setting a threshold of 50 % results in derived particle diameters 100 $\mu$ m less than those derived using a 70 % threshold, with this difference increasing with smaller sized particles.
-This citation will be added at line 156.
+Their results indicate that setting a threshold of 50 % results in derived particle diameters 100 μ m less than those derived using a 70 % threshold, with this difference increasing with smaller sized particles.
+This citation has been added.